INTELLIGENT FLEET MANAGEMENT IN FORKLIFTS

 1. By capturing the machine hours, we will be able to know when a machine has worked and, therefore, the system will automatically notify us when the preventive maintenance checks touch, as well as their reprogramming, as long as that part is also automated.

-2. Knowing if there is a lack of water in the elements of a traction battery, we can avoid expensive breakdowns, since the lack of water can cause it to overheat, which will reduce its useful life.
+2. Knowing if there is a lack of water in the electrolyte battery traction, we can avoid costly breakdowns, since the lack of water can cause a reheating of the battery, which will reduce its useful life.
 Here we are obviously not talking about the existing systems on the market with a rod and an LED, which offer only local information.
 If not to capture that information in each machine and send it to the cloud in real time, being able to generate for example alarms via SMS about the lack of water in an element, or to generate reports that show that no water has been added to the battery.

 3. Knowing the voltage of the battery we will know when the machine has been in charge and the state of the elements, since if one of them fails, the voltage will be reduced by approximately 2.7 V. In addition we can also know the level of charge and the cycles of charge and discharge.